 Simplestream now delivers services across Europe, the US, Africa and the Far East with further international expansion planned for 2019.
-New partners signed up during the year include NOVA (a telco in Iceland) and Blue Ant Media (a global production company headquartered in North America).
+New partners signed up during the year include Vubiquity for Africa, Latin America, USA and Asia, Ideal Systems for Asia, Europe Broadcaster Union) for Europe, Draco for Middle East and Vista as reseller in USA.